-What’s good about it: This soup is full of liver cleansing sulphur found in leeks, garlic, cauliflower and broccoli as well as tonnes of antioxidants and vitamins.
+What’s good about it: This soup is full of sulphur-rich, liver-loving compounds found in leeks, garlic, cauliflower and broccoli as well as tonnes of antioxidants and vitamins.
 We recommend adding some shredded chicken or grilled prawns on top for a complete meal.
-It’s rich in Vitamin A, Vitamin C, Folate, and Manganese.
+It’s rich in vitamin A, vitamin C, folate, and manganese.

 - 2 tablespoons butter or ghee

-- 2 medium heads of broccoli, stem included, roughly chopped
+- 2 medium heads broccoli stem included, roughly chopped

 - 8 cups vegetable stock

-- 2 large handfuls baby spinach leaves, roughly chopped
+- 2 large handfuls baby spinach roughly chopped

 - Heat the butter in a pot over a medium heat.
 Add the leeks and garlic and cook until the leeks are soft but not brown.